ananltt/XAI-EEG/README.md

 All the implemented functions can be found in the 'source' folder.
 In particular, functions_dataset.py contains all the functions needed for the dataset creation and the feature extractions, functions_networks.py contains the functions for the network training, ablation and permutation mechanisms.
 FBCSP.py (https://github.com/jesus-333/FBCSP-Python) and EEGNet (https://github.com/vlawhern/arl-eegmodels) are classes already available on GitHub but here reported for the sake of convenience of the user.

-Finally, in 'other_scripts/test.py' are reported some other networks tested for this project.
+Finally, in test.py are reported some other networks tested for this project.

-All the output will be saved in 'output' folder, while the models will be saved in the 'models' folder.
+All the output will be saved in 'output' folder, while the models and the plots regarding the training procedures will be saved in the 'models' folder.

 ### Requirements